Claudia Chaufan

 Geopolitics of anti-Asian racism in the Covid-19 era

-In this project, I am examining synergies between negative messaging about the Chinese state from Western official sources - public figures in politics, academia, and the media – and public attitudes towards Asians, especially Chinese people.
+In this project, I examine synergies between negative messaging about the Chinese state from Western official sources - public figures in politics, academia, and the media – and public attitudes towards Asians, especially Chinese people.
 I draw from critical science traditions to explore how official anti-China narratives shape and the views of Western publics towards Asians dialectically interact and in so doing may influence anti-Asian racism in the Covid-19 era.

 Role: Principal Investigator